cwatson95/KrF/README.md

 # Creating a public Repository for Kinetic Excimer Laser Gas Simulations

--Original file was based on Weng Chow 1978
+- Original file was based on Weng Chow 1978
--Adjusted to include LoKI-MC to take cross-sectional data to calculate EEDF tables
+- Adjusted to include LoKI-MC to take cross-sectional data to calculate EEDF tables
--Currently do not have EEDF tables for molecules such as KrF, ArF -Simulation must make do without these kinetic reactions
+- Currently do not have EEDF tables for molecules such as KrF, ArF
+- Simulation must make do without these kinetic reactions

--Project solely pumps in a guassian wave with energy to excite 200+ reaction rates to calculate stochiometric densities of species
+- Project solely pumps in a guassian wave with energy to excite 200+ reaction rates to calculate stochiometric densities of species

 ## Must include: